 Leaders again emphasized that citizens should see investments made soon, especially in infrastructure.
 To that end, they commit to create the necessary conditions to maximize the impact of investments made as part of the COVID response – to help identify projects with regional impact, to create conditions required by regional initiatives, and to remain engaged so that funds are disbursed quickly, transparently, and with greatest impact.
 This will ensure that the citizens of the region see economic activity take place rapidly.

-To that end, the Western Balkan Six will work within the Western Balkans Investment Framework and with potential investors, the EU, the European Investment Bank, EBRD, the World Bank, and the US Development Finance Corporation, to have ready by the Sofia Summit a substantial set of investments up to XX billion euro in projects with potential investors identified, concerns addressed, and projects ready for investment decision by [the end of 2020], respecting the decision-making processes of each investor.
+To that end, the Western Balkan Six will work within the Western Balkans Investment Framework and with potential investors, the EU, the European Investment Bank, EBRD, the World Bank, and the US Development Finance Corporation, to have ready by the Sofia Summit a substantial set of investments in projects with potential investors identified, concerns addressed, and ready for investment decision, respecting the decision-making processes of each investor.

 Leaders have asked their teams to give priority to infrastructure projects that promote regional economic development; that advance the goals of the European Green Deal and Digital Agenda as applied to the Western Balkans Six; and that create economic activity in the form of jobs and disbursement rapidly.
 The portfolio of projects will include activity in each of the WB6.
 They stressed that funding for projects in the areas of digital connectivity and broadband infrastructure, railway and other forms of transportation, and the diversification of energy supplies should be particular priorities, as ways to bridge the economic and development gap between the Western Balkans and the rest of Europe and in order to bring the region closer to the Euro-Atlantic community.